-High Line Park is built along an old unused railway line in the west side of New York City.
-This unique park provides a different vantage point of the city including The Empire State Building and the Hudson River.
+High Line Park is built along an old unused railway line on the west side of New York City.
+This unique park provides a different vantage point of the city including views of The Empire State Building and the Hudson River.

 It is one good example of an urban landscape using limited areas to create a green space with benches, trees, flowers, shaded seats, viewing areas and the glass amphitheater windows at West 17th Street and 10th Avenue.